 David Lock lives and works in London.
-He graduated from Goldsmiths’ London with an MA in Fine Art in 2001, following a BA (hons) in Fine Art from University of Reading in 1999.
-Upon graduation he joined Candoco Dance Company as a dancer for several years, before returning to his fine art practice in 2005.
+He graduated from Goldsmiths’ College, London with an MA in Fine Art in 2001, following a first class BA (Hons) in Fine Art from The University of Reading in 1999.
+Upon graduation he joined 'Candoco Dance Company' as a dancer for several years, before returning to his fine art practice in 2005.
 He has exhibited his work both nationally and internationally.

 Recent commissions include designing a stage set in ‘Set and Reset/Reset’ for Candoco’s 20th anniversary season ‘Turning 20’, in association with Trisha Brown Dance Company.